kevintuhumury/dashing-milkman/README.md

 ## Configuration

-By default the Remember The Milk widget will display all incomplete tasks, which are due before today and will be overdue tomorrow.
+By default the Milkman widget will display all incomplete tasks, which are due before today and will be overdue tomorrow.
 So, all tasks for today.

 ```ruby
 # widget configuration